abdulwahab-alobaid-2191115290/feasible-approach/README.md

 rm:
 	rm Makefile
 ```
 for me I just copied the script to the `/usr/local/bin` so that I can run it any time I wanted to do a quick program

+currently supporting :
+* C/C++
+* python , with "python3" command